First Year Focus

 About the Major in Human Communication Sciences

-Human Communication Sciences (HCS) majors are passionate about making a difference in people’s lives and enjoy learning about how to help children and adults to overcome difficulties in hearing, speech, language and learning.
+Human Communication Sciences (HCS) majors are passionate about making a difference in people’s lives and enjoy learning about how to help children and adults to overcome difficulties in hearing, speech, language, learning, and swallowing.

 You may choose to pursue a general education in communication sciences and disorders, or to concentrate your coursework in audiology and hearing sciences, speech and language pathology, or learning disabilities.